Harshavardhanjakku/EchoesInTheCloud/README.md

-Absolutely!
-Here's a professional, clean, and well-structured README template tailored for your chat app project named **EchoesInTheCloud**.
-You can customize the placeholders as needed.

----

 # EchoesInTheCloud

 > Real-time, scalable chat application built with Node.js, Express, Socket.IO, and MongoDB — delivering seamless messaging across the cloud.